BartekB94/01-rwd-html-css-basics/README.md

-See the live version of [Calculator](https://bartekb94.github.io/01-calculator/)
+See the live version of [Responsive Website](https://bartekb94.github.io/01-rwd-html-css-basics/)

 ###   Functionality
-- responsive design for Desktop, Tablet and Mobile device
+- responsive website for Desktop, Tablet and Mobile device

 ---